History of Belsay

 The vast gardens that provide the magnificent setting for the castle and hall are also largely Sir Charles’s work.
 The garden he inherited from his father in 1795 included informal planting, a serpentine drive and a lake.
 Sir Charles, however, was influenced by the emerging Picturesque movement, which favoured the shaping of landscapes less conventionally beautiful and more wildly naturalistic.

-Creating a Picturesque landscape at Belsay was something of a challenge due to the gentle terrain.
-To the north and east of the hall Sir John had to be content with extending the 18th century parkland, adding clumps of trees to break up the scene.
+Creating a Picturesque landscape at Belsay was something of a challenge because of the gentle terrain.
+To the north and east of the hall Sir John had to be content with extending the 18th-century parkland, adding clumps of trees to break up the scene.
 To the south, however, the house overlooked a valley with a rocky hillside beyond.
 This he planted up with a mix of exotic conifers, Scots pine and native hardwoods to create the Crag Wood Walk.
 The valley below was dammed to form a new lake with a little cascade.
 The overall effect was a dramatic contrast to the adjoining parkland.

 Immediately adjacent to the house Sir Charles varied the scene again, creating a broad terrace walk with parallel borders of brightly coloured annual plants.